North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 We stayed at an apartment in Stresa, but apart from the incredible lake views, our stay could have been much better.

-Stresa itself is still a good place to find accommodation on Lake Maggiore, so here are a few highly-rated options to consider:
+Stresa itself is still a good place to find accommodation on Lake Maggiore, so a highly-rated super central option to consider is the apartment of Da Meggy.

 THE BORROMEAN ISLANDS – ISOLA BELLA, ISOLA MADRE, AND ISOLA DEI PESCATORI

-The Borromean Islands are a must-visit when you only have 1 week in northern Italy.
+The Borromean Islands are a must-visit when you only have 7 days in northern Italy.
 They are a group of islands and islets near the town of Stresa.
-Their name comes from the Borromeo family, which started owning them in the 16th century.
+Their name comes from the Borromeo family, who started owning them in the 16th century.

-The three islands that are open for visits are:
+The islands that are open for visits are:

 Isola Bella